A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

+\FF{$T$ follows from the primal-dual conditions of the game solution; see \cite[Sec.~4.2]{FacchineiKanzow2009}, \cite[Sec.~1.4.1]{Pang1}. $F$ is the pseudo-gradient mapping defined as in Section~\ref{sec_gamesolVI}, $A,b$ are as in \eqref{eq:H_repr}, and $\vtight\coloneqq\tight\mathbf{1}_m$, where $c$ is a constant scaling factor (see Sec.~\ref{sec_mapQ}) and $M$ a nonnegative integer.
+In the second block-row of \eqref{eq:Tmap}, the $m- M$ least relevant (based on the multipliers value) coupling constraints are tightened by an amount $c\rho$ through the mapping $Q: \mathbb{R}^m_+ \times \mathbb{N} \rightarrow \{0,1\}^{m\times m}$.
+Finally, the \emph{asymmetric projection matrix} $D \succ 0$ includes the step-size parameter $\tau>0$ and is defined as

-It is worth pointing out that the constraints corresponding to the $M$ largest multipliers contribute the most in reducing the nominal cost if $x^*$ is allowed to lie at their boundaries.
-It can therefore be understood that while smaller values for $M$ can result in a more robust---and possibly larger---region $S_K^*$, they can also move the location of the nominal equilibrium $x^*$ to a less efficient point towards the interior of $\Pi_K$.
-As we will demonstrate numerically in the sequel, this is indeed the case with \emph{potential} games \cite{FacchineiEtAl2011_Potential}.
+Note that the constraint tightening performed in the second block-row of $T$ is equivalent to preventing $\mathbb{B}(x^*,\rho)$ from intersecting these constraints.
+In other words, $Q$ ensures that the number of facets of $\Pi_K$ intersecting $\mathbb{B}(x^*,\rho)$ is at most $M$, which in turn enables to obtain an \emph{a priori} estimate of the number of samples that form a compression for $S_K^*$ and hence on $\mathbb{V}(\Pi_K \cap \mathbb{B}(x^*, \rho))$; this is formalised by Theorems \ref{thm_convergence} and \ref{thm:apriori_guarantees}.
+Since $m-M$ coupling constraints are tightened, smaller values for $M$ can result in a more robust and possibly larger region $S_K^*$; however, they can also move the location of the nominal equilibrium $x^*$ to a somewhat less efficient point towards the interior of $\Pi_K$.
+As we will demonstrate numerically in the sequel, this is the case with \emph{potential} games \cite{FacchineiEtAl2011_Potential}.}